-Present the major conclusions of the study.
-Be sure to include your independent interpretations of the data and provide these in concert with the author's interpretations.
+Present the major conclusions of the study revealed by the authors.
+Be sure to also include your independent interpretations of the data and provide these in concert with the authors' interpretations.
 What is the significance of the results?
 Do you believe the author's conclusions?
 What additional experiments might have been performed to strengthen the conclusions?
 In wrapping up your presentations, discuss the long-term implications of the research.
-What should be done next?
+What might be done next?

-(B) Written Report (Research Proposal):
+(Option B) Research Proposal: